tldr-pages/tldr/pages/windows/cmstp.md

 `cmstp {{path/to/profile}}`

-- [U]ninstall the specified profile:
+- Uninstall the specified profile:

 `cmstp /u {{path/to/profile}}`